 - 🧮 Calories: 413 kcal per serving (may vary)

-- 🎉 Best For: Appetizer, snack, busy weeknight dinner, game day, parties
+- 🎉 Best For: Appetizer, snack, easy dinner, game day, parties, or pizza night

-- 🍕 Flavor: Cheesy, savory, classic pizza flavors
+- 🍕 Flavor: Cheesy, savory, classic pepperoni pizza flavors

-- 🔄 Variations: Pepperoni, cheese-only, sausage, veggie, crescent rolls, air fryer
+- 🔄 Variations: Pepperoni, cheese-only, sausage, veggie, or air fryer

 Jump to: